2019-ncovgroup/data/index.md

 A manuscript describing these data and the associated methodology and processing pipelines is under preparation.
 A link will be posted here when it is available.

 ## Data Processing Pipeline
 The data processing pipeline is used to compute different types of features and representations of billions of small molecules.
-The pipeline first converts the SMILES representation for each molecule to **a canonical SMILES form**.
-(De-duplication is in progress.)
-It then creates, for each molecule, three different types of features:
-1) **molecular fingerprints** that encode the structure of molecules;
-2) **molecular descriptors** (using [Mordred](https://github.com/mordred-descriptor/mordred)); and
-3) **2D images** of the molecular structure.
-These features are being used as input to various machine learning and deep learning models that predict important characteristics including docking scores, toxicity, and more.
+The pipeline is first used to convert the SMILES representation for each molecule to a canonical SMILES to allow for de-duplication and consistency across data sources.
+Next, for each molecule, three different types of features are computed:  1) molecular fingerprints that encode the structure of molecules;  2) 2D and 3D molecular descriptors;  and 3)  2D  images  of  the  molecular  structure.
+These  features  are  being  used  as  input  to  various machine learning and deep learning models that will be used to predict important characteristics of candidate molecules including docking scores, toxicity, and more.

 ![Data processing pipeline](./assets/images/pipeline.png)
+**Figure 1:  The computational pipeline that is used to enrich the data collected from includeddatasets.
+After  collection,  each  molecule  in  each  dataset  has  canonical  SMILES,  2D  and 3D  molecular  features,  fingerprints,  and  images  computed.
+These  enrichments  simplifymolecule disambiguation, ML-guided compound screening, similarity searching, and neuralnetwork training respectively.**

 ---